ElliotCui/activerecord-fsm/README.md

     **Model without using `fsm_define` will only act as the same with `NormalModel` which doesn't has fsm mechanic.**
     In other words, using `fsm_define` will make `NormalModel` become `FsmModel`.

-3. Use `FsmModel.fsm_graph.states` to get permit_transition you defined.
+3. Use `FsmModel.fsm_graph.transitions` to get all permit_transition you defined.
+4. Use `FsmModel.fsm_graph.states` to get all permit_status you defined.
+5. Use `FsmModel.fsm_graph.final_states.include?(fsm_instance.status)` to judge FsmModel instance `fsm_instance` terminate?.
-4. Use `ActiveRecord::Fsm::Graph.defined_klasses` to get all the models which really used `ActiveRecord::Fsm`.
+6. Use `ActiveRecord::Fsm::Graph.defined_klasses` to get all the models which really used `ActiveRecord::Fsm`.

 e.g.